 - A day of ski in one of the nine ski resorts in the Catalan Pyrenees

-- A cycling, running, or skating route across Barcelona’s streets
+- A cycling, running, or skating adventure across Barcelona’s streets

 - A skydiving experience just one hour from Barcelona